swiftlang/swift-org-website/gsoc2023/index.md

 **Expected outcomes/benefits/deliverables**

-The goal is to support the fundamental commands and expose as an asynchronous first Swift API.
+The goal is to support the fundamental commands and expose as an asynchronous-first Swift API.

 **Potential mentors**